Cerendoganay/Kredi-Hesaplama-Project/README.md

 Calculation: The tool calculates the monthly installment and total repayment amount using predefined interest rates.
 Results Display: After calculation, the results are displayed in a table format with detailed loan information.
 Loan Types and Interest Rates:

+How to Run?
+Download or clone the project files to your computer.
+Open the index.html file in any web browser.
+Select the loan type, enter the term (in months), and specify the loan amount.
+Click the Calculate button, and the results will be displayed on the screen.

 Housing Loan: 1.29% interest rate
 Personal Loan: 1.99% interest rate
 Car Loan: 1.79% interest rate